Adyen/adyen-react-native/docs/Configuration.md

 - **socialSecurity** - Indicates the visibility mode for the social security number field (CPF/CNPJ) for Brazilian cards.
 Options: "show" or `"hide"`.
 Defaults to `"hide"`.
 - **supported** - The list of allowed card types.
 By default uses list of `brands` from payment method.
 Fallbacks to list of all known cards.

+### 3D Security 2

+- **requestorAppUrl** - Alternative `returnURL` value that could be used for 3D Security 2 OOB flow.
+Always use a [Universal Link](https://developer.apple.com/ios/universal-links/) aka [App Link](https://developer.android.com/training/app-links#android-app-links) if you set ThreeDSRequestorAppURL.

 ### ApplePay component

 - **merchantID** - The [Merchant ID](https://developer.apple.com/library/archive/ApplePay_Guide/Configuration.html) for Apple Pay.